Noitidart/jscFileWatcher/README.md

 ## How to implement in your code
 ### Step 1 - Import Submodules
-Import "ostypes", "Comm", and "jscSystemHotkey" submodules.
+Import "ostypes", "Comm", and "jscFileWatcher" submodules.
 This is how you import submodules:

     git submodule add git@github.com:Noitidart/jscFileWatcher OPTIONAL/CUSTOM/FOLDER/PATH/HERE